Blog · By The Packaging Vista Team · June 20, 2026

 Grease and moisture barriers

 The barrier has to match the food.
 Oily and fried items need grease resistance; wet or refrigerated items need a moisture barrier.
 These coatings keep the box clean and structurally sound, so a takeout carton does not soak through and a bakery box holds its shape.
+Without the right barrier, even a food-grade box fails in use – grease wicks into uncoated board and weakens it, and condensation from a cold or hot item softens the structure.
+Matching the barrier to the food is the difference between packaging that performs and packaging that collapses on the counter.
+For the paper side of this, see our greaseproof vs. wax vs. parchment comparison and food wrapping papers guide.

 The PFAS-free shift

 Grease resistance was traditionally achieved with PFAS chemistries, but the FDA and a growing number of states are phasing PFAS out of food packaging.
 The current best practice is PFAS-free grease-resistant options, so ask for them when your product needs a grease barrier – it keeps you ahead of changing rules.
+Beyond compliance, PFAS-free coatings are a selling point for brands that market themselves as clean or sustainable, and they avoid the risk of a reformulation later when more states tighten their rules.
+If sustainability is a priority, our sustainable food packaging guide covers recyclable and compostable barrier options.

 This article is general information, not legal advice.
 Verify current FDA and state food-contact requirements for your specific product before you print.